nus-cs2103-AY2223S1/ip/docs/README.md

 Add a new deadline to the task list.
 Date and time should be given in the format 'yyyy-mm-dd hhmm'.

+Command format:

+`deadline DESCRIPTION /by DATE_AND_TIME`

 Example of usage:

-`deadline DESCRIPTION /by DATE_AND_TIME`
+`deadline reflection /by 2022-10-10 2359`

 Expected outcome:

 ```
-expected output
+Got it.
+I've added this task:
+    [D][] reflection (by: 10 Oct 2022 11:59PM)
+Now you have 3 tasks in the list.
 ```

 ### `mark` - Mark task as completed